redskap/swagger-brake/README.md

 The master branch represents the ongoing development of the tool.
 For the release versions, you can check out the corresponding tags.

-On top of the CLI, there are Maven and Gradle plugins also available for easier integration into any existing pipeline.
+On top of the CLI interface, there are Maven and Gradle plugins also available for easier integration into any existing pipeline.

 Maven plugin can be found [here](https://github.com/redskap/swagger-brake-maven-plugin).